npavlinek/estring/README.md

 ## Tests

-`stringifier` comes with tests written in [Testscript](https://www.build2.org/build2/doc/build2-testscript-manual.xhtml).
+`estring` comes with tests written in [Testscript](https://www.build2.org/build2/doc/build2-testscript-manual.xhtml).
 To run them, either use `b`, if you don't have a build configuration or `bdep`, if you have one.